IBM/drupal-nginx-php-kubernetes/k8-minikube/POC-MODIFICATIONS.md

   how to automatically find the container name in the cluster and "exec" bash into it for quick debugging (it is a bash one-liner command).
 - Updated the build scripts (simplified into `build-base-images.sh`).
+- NO "CUSTOM" POC code is being used atm, because the assumption is that this code will be coming from an external repo (per @chris comments).

 ### Code Image (sidecar, volume?)